-Experience with STMicroelectronics
+Experience with ST Microelectronics

-STMicroelectronics has one of the broadest ranges of semiconductor devices on the market, and DiMonte Group engineers have experience with a wide variety of them.
+We are proud to be an ST authorized partner.
+ST Microelectronics has one of the broadest ranges of semiconductor devices on the market, and DiMonte Group engineers have experience with a wide variety of them.
 Especially the STM32 series of ARM® Cortex® microcontrollers; 32-bit processors with price points competitive with older 8-bit devices.
 Here are some examples of some of the designs we have worked on:

 4 Channel Optical Signal Processor